-Supportive Learning Environment: Summarize the supportive
+Supportive Learning Environment:Summarize the supportive

-learning environment trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student. teacher, and leader needs?
+Environment: Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?